Anthony Bourdain: Writing

 In the mid-1980s, Bourdain began submitting unsolicited work for publication to Between C & D, a literary magazine of the Lower East Side.
-The magazine eventually published a piece that Bourdain had written about a chef who was trying to purchase heroin in the Lower East Side.
+The magazine eventually published a piece that Bourdain had written about a chef who was trying to purchase heroin on the Lower East Side.
 In 1985, Bourdain signed up for a writing workshop with Gordon Lish.
 In 1990, Bourdain received a small book advance from Random House, after meeting a Random House editor.